Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 unimodal, with a peak at around 70.
 There are some outliers on the higher end of the spectrum (`sec_duration` \> 125.5), indicating that these songs are significantly longer than the others.
-The center of the distribution occurs at aroun 67 seconds, and the IQR of the distribution is 27 seconds, which is relatively narrow, indicating that fight songs do not have dramatically different lengths.
+The center of the distribution occurs at around 67 seconds, and the IQR of the distribution is 27 seconds, which is relatively narrow, indicating that fight songs do not have dramatically different lengths.
 Like we did with `bpm`, let’s add a new variable, `length`, which is “short” if a song is less than or equal to the median of 67 seconds, “long” if a song is greater than the median of 67 seconds.

 ``` r
 fight_songs <- fight_songs %>%